buoto/gotests-vim/README.md

 If you want you can set path to your **gotests** binary if it's not in your path, for example:

     let g:gotests_bin = '/home/user/go/bin/gotests'

+You can also set custom template directory:

+    let g:gotests_template_dir = '/home/user/templates/'